mramitpatel/mramitpatel.github.io/app/projects/_posts/2013-10-05-basil-haydens.md

 resource: true
 cid: "basil-haydens"

-role: "Creative Direction, Design"
+role: "Art Direction, Design | UnitOneNine"
 client: "Basil Hayden's"
 title: "Basil Hayden's"
 description: "Crafting a brand destination for the true small-batch whiskey conniouseur."
 link: "http://www.basilhaydens.com"

-summary: "Basil Hayden's, Whiskey.
-Among other things is a site geared toward the true whiskey aficionado.
-The site combines blog like content, recipes and features upcoming BH events."
+summary: "I redesigned BasilHayden's.com to be responsive, feature rich curated content and be a destination for whiskey drinkers."

 overview: "For Basil Hayden's, I created a blog centric destination as a unique spin on traditional liquor sites.
 It combines curated blog content with traditional liquor brand marketing.
 I was responsible for creative direction and art direction with limited assets to craft a brand destination that was engaging for a typical whiskey connoisseur."

+clientLogo: bh-logo.svg
 homeimage: hero.png
 projectHero: hero.png